-- The following error occurs in Plesk when you try to change domain physical quota settings or remove domain/subdomain or change hosting type to 'forwarding':
+- The following error occurs in Plesk when trying to change domain physical quota settings, remove domain/subdomain or change hosting type to 'forwarding':

 PLESK_ERROR: Error: Unable to execute usermng: usermng: pam_unix(passwd:chauthtok): password changed for jdoe usermng: /usr/sbin/setquota execution failed: setquota: Cannot find mountpoint for device /dev/ploop11111p1 setquota: No correct mountpoint specified. setquota: Cannot initialize mountpoint scan. usermng: Unable to set quota for user 'jdoe'

 - Domains are not removed completely, no errors occurs in Plesk, files are still on the server, but domain can not be found in Plesk:

 # ls -d /var/www/vhosts/system/example.com/

 - The following can be found in the

 setquota: Cannot find mountpoint for device /dev/simfs